-Step 3: Toggle the Double-Click Home Button switch to enable or disable this feature (it’s on by default).
+3) Toggle the Double-Click Side Button switch to enable or disable this feature (it’s on by default).
 If your iPhone has a Home button, your option will say Double-Click Home Button, as seen on the screenshot below.

-4) You will also need to enable Wallet access from the Lock screen: go to Settings → Touch ID & Passcode, punch in your device passcode and flip the Wallet switch in the Allow Access When Lock subsection to the ON position.
+4) You will also need to enable Wallet access from the Lock screen.
+For that, go to Settings > Touch/Face ID & Passcode, punch in your device passcode, and flip the Wallet switch in the Allow Access When Locked subsection to the ON position.

-That’s it, you can now access Apple Pay without unlocking your iPhone and access your non-default credit, debit and loyalty cards in Wallet at checkout, without unlocking the device and opening the Wallet app.
+That’s it.
+You can now access Apple Pay without unlocking your iPhone and access your non-default credit, debit, and loyalty cards in Wallet at checkout.

-In addition to storing boarding passes, tickets, rewards cards and other Passbook items, Wallets also stores your credit cards, debit cards and store credit cards, and keeps track of the most recent Apple Pay purchase for your convenience.
+In addition to storing boarding passes, tickets, rewards cards, and other items, Wallet also stores your credit cards, debit cards, and store credit cards and keeps track of the most recent Apple Pay purchase for your convenience.